PhilipSchmid/k8s-home-lab/README.md

 ```
 (We simply can't use the kube-proxy metrics target since we disabled it completely ("kube-proxy less" Cilium).)

+Also remove the whole `rke2IngressNginx.client.affinity` section as we run everything on a single node.

 Finally, click "Install" and wait a few minutes.

 **Note:** If you run into a `StorageClass "nfs": claim Selector is not supported` issue (shown as event on the Prometheus PVC), try to manually remove the empty `selector` section from `prometheus.prometheusSpec.storageSpec.volumeClaimTemplate.spec`, delete the PVC and re-run the Rancher Monitoring installation (see [issues/29755](https://github.com/rancher/rancher/issues/29755#issuecomment-717997959) for more information).